OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 100008148 e0 03 13 aa     mov        x0=>DAT_10000dbf0,x19
 ```

-To determine the value of the 'hidden flag' we need to know the return value of each of the subsequent function calls identified above.
-On analysing the function *0x100006fb4*, we can observe this function is much bigger and more complex than previous one we analysed.
-For analysing complex functions, function graphs can be very helpful, as it helps in understanding the control flow of the function.
-In Ghidra function graphs can be obtained by clicking **Display function graph** icon in the sub-menu.
+To determine the value of the hidden flag we need to know the return value of each of the subsequent function calls identified above.
+When analysing the function 0x100006fb4, we can observe that this function is much bigger and more complex than the previous one we analyzed.
+Function graphs can be very helpful when analyzing complex functions, as it helps into better understanding the control flow of the function.
+Function graphs can be obtained in Ghidra by clicking the **Display function graph** icon in the sub-menu.

 ![Function graph from 0x100006fb4](Images/Chapters/0x06c/manual_reversing_ghidra_function_graph.png)